t2trg/semantic-landscape/draft-milenkovic-t2trg-iot-info-models.md

 of what a compliant node is required and assumed to be able to do.
-Additional clarification may be provided by what is possible to happen at the two distinct parts of the node lifecycle - desgin time and runtime when the node is in operation.
+Additional clarification may be provided by what is possible to happen at the two distinct parts of the node lifecycle - design time and runtime when the node is in operation.

 At the design time, the code is written to implement the applicable node